 The following Indiana Supreme Court opinion was posted after IL deadline Friday:

-In the Matter of the Termination of the Parent-Child Relationship of C.G.
-(Minor Child) and A.M.
-(Mother) v.
+In the Matter of B.S., A.R.S., and N.J.S.
+(Minor Children), Children in Need of Services, and G.S.
+(Father) v.
 Indiana Department of Child Services (mem. dec.)